MEd Psychology of Education

 Overview

-This unit covers key methods and processes relating to the collection, analysis and interpretation of data in psychological research, with a focus on quantitative and qualitative methods.
+This unit covers methods and processes relating to the collection, analysis and interpretation of data in psychological research, with a focus on quantitative and qualitative methodologies.
 This includes sessions exploring practical approaches to data collection, elements of quantitative and qualitative analysis, rigour and quality throughout the research life cycle, effective management and communication of research and the future of psychological research practices.

 Aims